Planning a vacation to Chicago? Our local experts put together a list of the top Chicago museums that you should consider adding to your itinerary.

-Looking for Chicago Museums Discount Tickets?
+Looking for a Chicago Museums Pass?

 Choose as you go from dozens of top Chicago attractions and save up to 55% off combined admission vs paying at the gate.
 Or, build your own pass and save up to 20% off.

 See all available passes, attractions & prices – Learn more.

 A few of the museums available on the Go Chicago Card include…

 - Art Institute of Chicago

 - Museum of Science and Industry

 This world-renowned art museum is a must-see for any visit to Chicago.
 Consistently ranked as the best museum in the United States, The Art Institute of Chicago is home to some of the most sought-out art in the world.